nfergu/referrers/README.md

 Although the precise output will vary according to the Python version used.

 In this case the list instance is referenced by a member variable of `ParentClass`, which is in turn referenced by a local variable in the `my_func` function.
-For the code to produce this graph see "Basic Example" below.

 ## Integration with memory analysis tools